rabbi-lion/mediatek-mt7921-wifi-performance-fix/README.md

 Original text in this repository is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

+Referenced projects, documentation and third-party material retain their respective rights and licenses.

 See `LICENSE` for the full license text.